With Thomas Rawls nursing sore shoulder, Seahawks work out five running backs

 Carroll, though, said he expected Rawls to be okay, saying “I think he will end up” being able to play.

 Still, the Seahawks have dealt with depth issues at tailback all season, dating to Rawls suffering a fibula injury in the second game of the year.
 They are also playing without C.J.
 Prosise, who has been sidelined since the game against the Eagles Nov.
-20. Troymaine Pope also is on IR with an ankle injury.
+20, and Troymaine Pope, who was placed on IR with an ankle injury following the Green Bay game.

 Seattle’s leading rusher for the season, in fact, remains Christine Michael, who gained 469 yards before being released prior to the game against the Eagles — Rawls is next with 335.

 Without Rawls in the second half last week the Seahawks went primarily with rookie Alex Collins at tailback and he responded with 28 yards on seven carries.
+Seattle last week also re-signed Terrence Magee, who played one snap against the Cardinals.

-Collins could likely get the start if Rawls couldn’t go.
+Collins would almost certainly get the start at San Francisco if Rawls couldn’t go.

 Each of the five players worked out Tuesday has been on an NFL roster at some point in the last two seasons, but is currently a free agent (it’s also worth noting that teams can begin signing players to “futures” contracts next week.
 Those are contracts that bind the player to the team for when rosters expand to the training camp maximum of 90 later in the year).